infinum/wordpress-handbook/Automated testing in WordPress/Unit testing.md

 What if your code is dependent on some core functionality?
 In that case, we need to mock our functions.
 In the world of unit testing, there are things like mocks, stubs, spies, fake objects, fake functions, dummy functions, test doubles, and other.
 We won't be going into detail about them.
 We want to execute real methods for the test without any errors and other fake units without any real logic (mocks) thrown in.

-For instance, say you have a method that will disable certain REST endpoints in your code, that looks like this
+For instance, let's say you have a method that will disable certain REST endpoints in your code.
+That looks like this:

 ```php
 public function disable_default_rest_fields( array $endpoints ) : array {